Securing Workload Data: Attestation and Provenance in Non-Human Identity Frameworks

 - Implementing key rotation and revocation policies: Regularly rotate cryptographic keys to limit the impact of potential key compromise.
 Establish clear revocation procedures for compromised or outdated keys to prevent unauthorized access.

 Adhering to these best practices helps to ensure the integrity and trustworthiness of your workload data provenance.
-Next, we'll explore the practical benefits of adopting NHI frameworks with attestation and provenance.
+Next, we'll look at what the future holds for data provenance and NHIs.

 The Future of Data Provenance and NHIs